 Laundry facilities are free to use as often as you need.
 The only requirement is that you supply your own washing powder.
 Make sure you buy the correct washing powder for the type of washing machine provided (Front or top load).
 If you're unsure, buy front load washing powder as this can be used in both types.

-MRS residents have the opportunity to park in designated areas for free.
-To obtain a free parking permit, you must provide a copy of the car’s registration papers to prove the car is in your (or your parents') names.
-Make sure your parking permit is visible at all times as the car parks are monitored.
+MRS residents have the opportunity to park in designated MRS resident parking areas for free.
+To obtain a resident parking permit, you must provide a copy of the car’s registration papers to prove the car is in your (or your parents') names.
+Residents must submit an online application through the Monash University Parking Permit system.

 Each hall has a dedicated area where mail is delivered to mailboxes reflective of your room number.
 Only letters will be delivered to these boxes as packages will not fit.
 If you receive a parcel, the MRS office will contact you via email to notify you.
 You must bring photo ID (usually your Monash student ID card) and sign to collect your parcel, to ensure the security of your items.
 For your mailing address while at MRS and further information, click here.

-A Monash Sport gym membership can be purchased via the Monash Shop online.
+A Monash Sport gym membership can be purchased via Shop.Monash.
 MRS residents are eligible for a discounted price only if purchasing through the online store.
 Make sure you select the MRS Monash Sport gym membership to obtain this discounted price.

 It is perfectly normal to feel homesick or lonely in a completely new environment.
 Just remember that all new residents are going through or have gone through, the same emotions that you are experiencing.
 We strongly recommend you reach out to your RA’s, as they can connect you with some great resources on campus or get you in touch with the Hall Resident Support Team Officers who will offer you extra support.